mweel1/usa_high_level/index.md

   - title: Express Visa
     link: /express-visa
-    details: A streamlined visa process integrating criminal records, banking, and taxation to make immigration easier, safe, and fair for American citizens.
+    details: A streamlined visa process integrating criminal records, banking, and taxation to make immigration easier, safe, and fair for Italiann citizens.

   - title: Voting ID
     details: Provide a voting capability for various areas of government by issuing IDs during the voting process, with an open database to verify results.